Live migration with fall-forward TECH PREVIEW

 Steps for a live migration with fall-forward using YugabyteDB Voyager

 When migrating using YugabyteDB Voyager, it is prudent to have a backup strategy if the new database doesn't work as expected.
-A fall-forward approach consists of creating a third database (the fall-forward database) that is a replica of your original source database.
+A fall-forward approach consists of creating a third database (the source-replica database) that is a replica of your original source database.

-A fall forward approach allows you to test the system end-to-end.
+A fall-forward approach allows you to test the system end-to-end.
 This workflow is especially important in heterogeneous migration scenarios, in which source and target databases are using different engines.

 Fall-forward workflow